-So, what can you do to avoid this disaster in future?
+So, what can you do to avoid data loss in future?
 Prevention is better than cure.
-Here’s four tips for preventative Measures for data Loss
+Here’s four tips for preventative measures in data Loss.

-1: Avoid saving documents on your OS’s drive
+1: Data Loss, avoid saving documents on your OS’s drive.

 We all do this – whenever we work on a document in our word processing software, files save in the My Documents folder.
 Well, this is a bad place to store them – most problems with computers (be it a software crash or a nasty virus) will knock-out your operating system, which means the only solution is to reformat the drive and install the OS again.
 Naturally, everything stored on your drive will vanish.

 How to beat this?
 Simple – install a second hard-drive in your computer!
 This is fairly cheap (shop around to find a decent deal), and a second drive will remain unaffected if the OS becomes corrupted.
 Best of all, if you buy a new computer, you can even add this in a fairly quick and simple way.
 External drives are also a great idea if you’re unwilling to add another internal one.

 2: Be sure to back-up your files often.

 Do you back-up your documents regularly?
 It’s easy to forget, but creating backups is vital – should your computer fail, storing it in the cloud or on a memory stick ensures you can still access them wherever you are.
 Also, remember to create hard copies of your documents, throughout various stages.
 This could easily save the day in an emergency!